 Stage two was largely funded in the MRSC 2015/16 budget – $10,000 was allocated for “Re-cycled Water Works at Romsey Park”.
 The club allocated funds to top this amount up and the wonderful club members again volunteered their time, machinery and expertise to finish these work off from mid winter to early spring of 2015.

-This project was a long time coming and thanks to the hard work of our members we now have both a green golf course and a greener Romsey Park all year round.
+This project was a long time coming and thanks to the hard work of our members we now have both a much greener golf course and Romsey Park all year round.
 Whilst the golfers are very happy with the project, the results of their hard work will be a great asset to the whole community of Romsey.

 Each year members of the club attend a Working Bee to carry out works to maintain and improve both Romsey Park and the golf course.

-Currently we have twelve greens and 14 tees, in the future additional greens and tees may be added.
+Romsey Golf Course is an 18 hole course, we have twelve greens and 15 tees, in the future additional greens and tees may be added.